chfoo/callfunc/README.md

 * To add the dynamic library link path `-L` flag, add `<flag value="-L/usr/local/lib"/>` to the `<linker>` section.

 Adjust the paths or create new sections for your platform/compiler as needed.

+### Library paths

+When running applications without installation on MacOS or Linux, the paths for searching for libraries is more restricted than Windows.
+That is, the system, by default, will not load libraries in the current directory or in the directory of the application.

+On Linux, the `LD_LIBRARY_PATH` environment can be provided to the executable.
+For example:

+`LD_LIBRARY_PATH="./:/usr/local/lib/:$LD_LIBRARY_PATH" hl myApplication.hl`

+On MacOS, use `DYLD_LIBRARY_PATH` instead of `LD_LIBRARY_PATH`.

+When using the precompiled libraries provided by this project on recent versions of MacOS, they need to be manually approved to load by deleting the quarantine attribute such as `xattr -d com.apple.quarantine callfunc.hdll`.

 ## Javascript